 What the experts say

-If you talk to so-called “experts” in the music industry, then they will probably give you some kind of advice.
-No matter if you talk to musicians, A&R managers, producers, record company owners, radio or TV people, or even to DJs, they will all tell you the same things, and in the end it all comes down to the following five “facts”:
+If you talk to so-called “music industry experts”, then they will probably give you some kind of advice.
+No matter if you ask A&R managers, producers, record company owners, radio or TV people, DJs, or even musicians, they will all tell you the same things, and in the end it all comes down to the following five “facts”:

 - The internet is the cause of the music industry’s problems, because with it came piracy.